Configure and pay for parallel jobs

-As the number of queued builds and releases exceeds the number of parallel jobs you have, your build and release queues will grow longer.
+As the number of queued builds and releases exceeds the number of parallel jobs you have, your build and release queues grow longer.
 When you find the queue delays are too long, you can purchase additional parallel jobs as needed.
 There are several methods you can use to check your parallel job limits and job history.

 View job history using the pool consumption report